Canon SX620 vs Nikon Z6

 It is notable that the Z6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX620 does not feature such a mic input.

-Both the SX620 and the Z6 are recent models that are part of the current product line-up.
-The SX620 replaced the earlier Canon SX610, while the Z6 does not have a direct predecessor.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX620 and the Nikon Z6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.